GenomicsAotearoa/Workshop-Bash_Scripting_And_HPC_Job_Scheduler/docs/1_DesigningVariantC.md

 This material is extracted from the [Genomics Data Carpentry Lesson](https://datacarpentry.org/genomics-workshop/)

-!!! abstract "Objectives and overall workflow"
+!!! clipboard-list "Objectives and overall workflow"

     - Understand and perform the steps involved in variant calling.
     - Describe the types of data formats encountered during variant calling.